vesuxyz/docs/blog/2026-01-17-app-modes/index.md

 - All markets with full detail
 - Multiply enabled

-Designed for users who want full visibility and control.
+PRO is designed for users who want full visibility and control.

 ## Switching modes